 Until recent decades, the only things that changed visibly within a human lifetime outside our solar system were supernovae, and the apparent positions of nearby stars (and that only barely measurably).

-Eta Carinae is the largest star known in our galaxy, being some 30 to 50 times as massive as our sun.
-It formed only a few millions of years ago, and hasn’t long to live—it is expected to explode soon.
+Eta Carinae is the largest star known in our galaxy, being some 120 to 220 times as massive as our Sun, with a companion star that is 30 to 80 times as massive as our Sun orbiting it every 5½ years.
+Beyond that, it is hard to make direct observations, because material that has recently been ejected from the system obscures the stars.
+It formed only a few millions of years ago, and hasn’t long to live, as stars go.

-The bell-shaped object of a recent minor outburst of the star.
+The bell-shaped object is the remains of an outburst of the star that occured in 1827.
 It still changes visibly within months.

 Unfortunately not a video, but a “difference of two images taken 17 months apart”